ERPoT: Effective and Reliable Pose Tracking for Mobile Robots Using Lightweight Polygon Maps

 For the retrieved closest vertex, all polygons containing these vertices are recalled.
 Afterward, the spatial relationship between the current feature point and all polygons is analyzed.
 In instances where the point is found to be enclosed by a polygon, it will be excluded from the subsequent phase of cost function formulation.
-Otherwise, as shown in Fig. \ref{match_1}, the corner feature point $\mathbf{q}_{{k}}^c \in \mathbb{F}_c$ corresponds the vertex $\mathbf{p}_{{k \to i}}^w \in \mathbb{C}_v$, and these two points form a matching relationship, where Accordingly, the mathematical expression of the Euclidean distance of matching pairs is as follows where ${N_c}$ denotes the number of valid matching pairs formed by corner feature points.
+Otherwise, as shown in Fig. \ref{Fig_8}, the corner feature point $\mathbf{q}_{{k}}^c \in \mathbb{F}_c$ corresponds the vertex $\mathbf{p}_{{k \to i}}^w \in \mathbb{C}_v$, and these two points form a matching relationship, where Accordingly, the mathematical expression of the Euclidean distance of matching pairs is as follows where ${N_c}$ denotes the number of valid matching pairs formed by corner feature points.

-\emph{\textbf{Point-to-Edge}}: For the purpose of point-to-edge matching, a KD-tree is meticulously constructed from the point cloud denoted as $\mathbb{C}_e$, where each point within $\mathbb{C}_e$ corresponds to a specific polygon.
+\emph{\textbf{Point-to-Edge}}: For the purpose of point-to-edge matching, a KD-tree is meticulously constructed from the point cloud denoted as $\mathbb{C}_e$, where each point within $\mathbb{C}_e$ corresponds to a specific polygon in ${\cal M}_p$ with counter-clockwise vertices.
 This KD-tree is subsequently employed to identify the $K$-nearest polygons associated with each edge feature point.
-In scenarios where a point is determined to be enclosed by the $K$-nearest polygons, as shown by ${\mathbf{q}}_{k_3}^e$ in Fig. \ref{match_2}, it is deliberately excluded from the subsequent phase of formulating the cost function.
+In addition, the distance from the closest polygon should be less than the given threshold $\epsilon_p$.
+In scenarios where a point is determined to be enclosed by the $K$-nearest polygons, as shown by ${\mathbf{q}}_{k_3}^e$ in Fig. \ref{Fig_9}, it is deliberately excluded from the subsequent phase of formulating the cost function.